 Alena’s collections can be found in the Scarf & Bag Departments in the Shop.

-a new film/documentary, Living with the Tudors, by artists Karen Guthrie and Nina Pope (winner of the Northern Art Prize 2008).
+Along similar lines I recently had the opportunity to preview a new film/documentary, Living with the Tudors, by artists Karen Guthrie and Nina Pope (winner of the Northern Art Prize 2008).
 Amongst other issues the film explores various crafts that were central to Tudor society including ruff making and paint mixing within the context of a group of dedicated Tudor re-enactors at Kentwell Hall, Suffolk.

 You can purchase a copy here.